Your child is between the1 month to 18 months

 Pleasure, sympathy, dissatisfaction: at this age, children’s feelings start becoming more complex, but fortunately they also find it easier to articulate them.

 Toddlers have been known to get impatient.
 They’re still unable to delay their needs at this age (such as physical contact and attention) and look for instant gratification.

 This period is marked by growing self-confidence and shaped by the physical and emotional safety the child experiences.
 Children demand the attention of the people around them they know and trust.

 Children can sometimes be distrustful of new settings and new people, which can interfere with their budding self-confidence.

 How does Kindergarden support children in their personality development?

 Young children are driven by curiosity, which is essential to their development.
 Still, children at this age already have some degree of awareness that some things are not allowed or are off-limits.
 Our childcare staff allow children to test their boundaries and explain why something is or is not permitted, and try to determine the need of the child exploring their boundaries.
 We do this through observation and by discussing the situation with our colleagues.
+We always look at the intention behind the behavior.
 Say one of the children in our group pushes another child.
 Through observation and discussion, we might then conclude that this is simply the child’s attempt to connect with other children.
 We subsequently teach the child how they might be able to do this differently.